 We should not make the mistake to think that only what we can perceive with our senses or scientific instruments exists.
 We can only perceive what is of this universe.
 Who we truly are, a spiritual soul, is not of this universe and is not composed of physical substance.
 We are spiritual beings inhabiting a physical body.
 When the body stops functioning we leave it.
 That’s the mystery that cannot be proven.
 But when we focus ourselves inward spiritually, we will know that who we are is an eternal spirit.

-People of all religions know this, and spiritual leaders of all religions instruct us to love others, to contemplate our holy scriptures, and pray meditatively so we can commune with our true self and God from whom we sprung.
+People of all religions know this, and spiritual leaders of all religions instruct us to love others, contemplate our holy scriptures, and pray meditatively so we can commune with our true selves and God from whom we sprung.
 Through these three steps, we cultivate our spiritual self and we know with certainty that life is eternal.

 Like another person I visited: she was living in one of those horrible nursing homes that when you open the door, you immediately smell urine.
 When I went to her room, she told me so tranquilly, “Don’t worry about me, honey.
 I’m going home.
 I’m either going to my home on Calumet Street or I’m going home there (and she gazed upward).
-Either way I’m going home.”
+Either way, I’m going home.”
 During our visit, I asked her how she was so tranquil, and she replied, “I repeat this prayer in my mind throughout the day, ‘I put myself in your hands, dear Lord.
 I put myself completely in your loving hands.’”

 Surrendering ourselves to the Almighty, who goes by many names throughout the world, but is the One, alleviates us of our sorrow and reassures us, when we truly believe in him with all our heart, mind, and soul, that we never die—we live eternally in his loving care.